-For more than 115 years, Cape Fear Museum of History and Science has collected, preserved and interpreted objects relating to the history, science and cultures of the Lower Cape Fear.
-One of its most important treasures is the staff; particularly Curator Barbara Rowe, will retire in March 2017 after 30 years of service with New Hanover County.
+For more than 100 years, Cape Fear Museum of History has collected, preserved and interpreted objects relating to the history, science and cultures of the Lower Cape Fear.
+One of its most important treasures, Curator Barbara Rowe, will retire in March 2017 after 30 years of service with New Hanover County.

-After earning a bachelor of arts in American studies with a history minor and a master’s of art in history with a certificate in museum studies from the University of Delaware, Rowe launched her career at the Milwaukee Public Museum.
+After earning a bachelor of arts in American studies with a history minor in 1980, and a master’s of art in American history with a certificate in Museum Studies from the University of Delaware in 1982, Rowe launched her career at the Milwaukee Public Museum.
 She made the move to North Carolina in November 1986 and settled into her new position at Cape Fear Museum.

 Rowe’s memories range from fond ones like finding rare artifacts from the 1700s and early 1800s and negative ones like hurricanes.
 “It’s so hard to find artifacts from that time period that were used or made in Wilmington, New Hanover County or the Lower Cape Fear.
 So when we can acquire a 1760s tea table and an 1820 side board, both made in Wilmington, that’s exciting.”
 She continues, “Hurricane Floyd was an absolute horror.
-We spent at least two months cleaning storage with Lysol to kill mold spores and re-housing our entire collection with new acid-free boxes for fear that the old boxes had been compromised by mold spores.”
+We spent at least two months cleaning storage cabinets and shelving with Lysol to kill mold spores.
+And we re-housed our entire collection with new acid-free boxes for fear that the old boxes had been compromised by mold spores.”